-A pupil shall not be suspended from school or recommended for expulsion unless the Executive Director or Principal of the school in which the pupil is enrolled determines that the pupil has:
+A pupil shall not be suspended from school or recommended for expulsion unless the Superintendent or Principal of the school in which the pupil is enrolled determines that the pupil has:

 - Recklessly caused, attempted to cause, or threatened to cause physical injury to another person or willfully used force or violence upon the person of another, except in self-defense. - Possessed, sold, or otherwise furnished any firearm, knife, explosive, or other dangerous object, unless in the case of possession of any object of this type, the people had obtained written permission to possess the item from a certificated school employee, which is concurred in by the Principal, or the designee of the Principal. - Unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of, any controlled substance listed in Chapter 2 of Division 10 of the Health and Safety Code (commencing with §11053), an alcoholic beverage, or an intoxicant of any kind. - Unlawfully offered, arranged, or negotiated to sell any controlled substance listed in Chapter 2 (commending with §11053) of Division 10 of the Health and Safety code, an alcoholic beverage, or an intoxicant of any kind, and then either sold, delivered, or otherwise furnished to any person another liquid, substance, or material and represented the liquid, substance, or material as a controlled substance, alcoholic beverage, or intoxicant. - Committed or attempted to commit robbery or extortion. - Recklessly caused or attempted to cause damage to school property or private property. - Stolen or attempted to steal school property or private property. - Possessed or used tobacco, or any products containing tobacco or nicotine products, including, but not limited to, cigarettes, cigars, miniature cigars, clove cigarettes, e-cigarettes, vaporizers, smokeless tobacco, snuff, chew packets, and betel.
-However, this section does not prohibit use or possession by a pupil of his or her prescription products. - Committed an obscene act or engaged in habitual profanity or vulgarity. - Had unlawful possession of, or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia, as defined in §11014.5 of the Health and Safety Code. - Knowingly received stolen school property or private property. - Disrupted school activities or otherwise willfully defied the valid authority of supervisors, teachers, administrators, school officials, or other school personnel engaged in the performance of their duties - Possessed an imitation firearm. - Committed or attempted to commit a sexual assault or committed a sexual battery.

-- Harassed, threatened, or intimidated a pupil who is a complaining witness or witness in a school disciplinary proceeding for the purpose of either preventing that pupil from being a witness or retaliating against that pupil for being a witness, or both. - Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - Unlawfully offered, arranged to sell, negotiated to sell, or sold drug, alcohol, or tobacco. - Engaged in, or attempted to engage in hazing. - Engaged in an act of bullying.
+However, this section does not prohibit use or possession by a pupil of his or her prescription products. - Committed an obscene act or engaged in habitual profanity or vulgarity. - Had unlawful possession of, or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia, as defined in §11014.5 of the Health and Safety Code. - Knowingly received stolen school property or private property. - Possessed an imitation firearm. - Committed or attempted to commit a sexual assault or committed a sexual battery. - Harassed, threatened, or intimidated a pupil who is a complaining witness or witness in a school disciplinary proceeding for the purpose of either preventing that pupil from being a witness or retaliating against that pupil for being a witness, or both. - Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - Unlawfully offered, arranged to sell, negotiated to sell, or sold drug, alcohol, or tobacco. - Engaged in, or attempted to engage in hazing. - Engaged in an act of bullying.
 Bullying means any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act. - Aided or abetted the infliction or attempted infliction of physical injury to another person (suspension only). - Committed sexual harassment - Caused, attempted to cause, threatened to cause, or participated in an act of hate violence - Engaged in harassment, threats, or intimidation directed against school district personnel or pupils - Made terroristic threats against school officials and or school property.